codecademy-engineering/intermediate-go-training-2023/1_Basic_server/instructions.md

+Greetings.
-You've contracted for a secret assignment.
+You've been contracted for a secret assignment.
 Before we reveal what it is, you'll need to demonstrate your golang chops.

 # Your assignment (should you choose to accept it)